Jiahdollah/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory.
+Display the contents lists of your current directory.